by Cecil Beaton

 Accepted in lieu of tax by H.M.
 Government and allocated to the Gallery, 1991

 - Cecil Beaton (1904-1980), Photographer, designer and writer.
-Artist associated with 1087 portraits, Sitter associated with 353 portraits.
+Artist associated with 1088 portraits, Sitter associated with 354 portraits.

 Current affairsAfter a series of by-election defeats, the prime minister, Harold MacMillan organises a drastic cabinet reshuffle, dismissing one third of his cabinet.
 Liberal MP Jeremy Thorpe's rye comment summed up the desperate action: 'greater love hath no man than this, than to lay down his friends for his life.'

 Art and scienceThe Beatles have their first hit with Love Me Do and release their first album Please Please Me.

-.The new Coventry Cathedral is consecrated and creates a showcase for British artistic talent with the first performance of Benjamin Britten's War Requiem, a wall hanging by Graham Sutherland, stained glass by John Piper, and sculptures by Jacob Epstein and Elizabeth Frink.
+The new Coventry Cathedral is consecrated and creates a showcase for British artistic talent with the first performance of Benjamin Britten's War Requiem, a wall hanging by Graham Sutherland, stained glass by John Piper, and sculptures by Jacob Epstein and Elizabeth Frink.

 InternationalThe world comes to the brink of nuclear war with the Cuban Missile Crisis.
 In response to the USA's nuclear advantage, the USSR sent missiles to Cuba.
 The crisis lasted for 12 days before a deal was finally stuck between Khrushchev and Kennedy in which the Cuban missile bases were dismantled in return for the secret removal of US missiles from Turkey.